-Committee") develops international capital adequacy guidelines based on the relationship between a bank's capital and its credit risks.
+The Basel Committee on Banking Supervision of the Bank for International Settlements (the "Basel Committee") develops international capital adequacy guidelines based on the relationship between a bank's capital and its credit risks.
 In this context, on 15 July 1988, the Basel Committee adopted risk-based capital guidelines (the "Basel guidelines"), which were implemented by banking regulators in the countries that have endorsed them.
 The Basel guidelines are intended to strengthen the soundness and stability of the international banking system.
-The Basel guidelines are also intended to reduce an existing source of competitive inequality among international banks by harmonising the definition of capital and the rules for the evaluation of asset risks and by establishing a uniform target capital base ratio (capital to risk-weighted assets).
+The Basel guidelines are also intended to reduce competitive inequality among international banks by harmonising the definition of capital and the rules for the evaluation of asset risks and by establishing a uniform target capital base ratio (capital to risk-weighted assets).
 Supervisory authorities in each jurisdiction have, however, some discretion in determining whether to include particular instruments as capital under the Basel guidelines and to assign different weights, within a prescribed range, to various categories of assets.
 The Basel guidelines were adopted by the European Community and applied to all banks and financial institutions in the EU, and on 1 January 1991, the Dutch Central Bank implemented them and they were made part of Dutch regulations.

 In June 1999, the Basel Committee proposed a review of the Basel guidelines of 1988.
-A new accord ("Basel II" - the previous Basel guidelines being referred to as "Basel II") was published in June 2004.
+A new accord ("Basel II" - the previous Basel guidelines being referred to as "Basel I") was published in June 2004.
 Basel II is a flexible framework that is more closely in line with internal risk control and that results in a more sophisticated credit risk weighting.
-The Basel II framework, consisting of three 'pillars', reinforces these risk-sensitive requirements by laying out principles for banks to assess the adequacy of their capital ("Pillar 1") and for supervisors to review such assessments to ensure banks have adequate capital to support their risks ("Pillar 2").
+The Basel II framework, consisting of three "pillars", reinforces these risk-sensitive requirements by laying out principles for banks to assess the adequacy of their capital ("Pillar 1") and for supervisors to review such assessments to ensure banks have adequate capital to support their risks ("Pillar 2").
 It also seeks to strengthen market discipline by enhancing transparency in banks' financial reporting ("Pillar 3").